ygorelik/ydk-gen/sdk/go/core/docsgen/getting_started.rst

 By default the Python virtual environment is installed under `$HOME/venv` directory.
 If user has different location, the PYTHON_VENV environment variable should be set to that location.

-Here is simple example of core YDK installation for Go programming language:
+Here is simple example of core YDK installation for Go programming language and Python virtual environment:

 .. code-block:: sh